imsma/imsma.github.io/_posts/2019-03-10-erlang-setup.md

 categories: [ Erlang ]
 image: assets/images/99.jpg
 ---

+Erlang is a general-purpose, concurrent, functional programming language.
+Erlang is best suited to design distributed, fault-tolerant, soft real-time ,highly available and Hot swapable software systems.

 # Install Erlang

 This article will explain how to install [Erlang](https://www.erlang.org/) on differnt platformms.